-The final data files were used to conduct item analyses for the operational items and analyses conducted for Chapters 16-19 in this technical report.
+The final data files were used to conduct item analyses for the operational items and analyses conducted for Chapters Sixteen through Nineteen in this technical report.
 The final data contained students' responses to both the MC and CR items.
 All students' responses included in the analyses met the filtering criteria.
-The final sample sizes (or N counts) can be found in the column labeled "Final" in Table 9-1.
+The final sample sizes (or n-counts) can be found in the column labeled "Final" in Table 9-1.